 We believe that each child should complete their time with us as an enthusiastic learner across all areas of a broad and balanced curriculum, ready for the next phase of their educational journey.
 We have high aspirations for all our learners and believe that each has the potential to become a fluent reader, competent writer and able mathematician with prerequisites to access and succeed across all areas.

-Children are encouraged to develop skills for learning, including the ability to listen, discuss, think, question and reflect, investigate, create and build on knowledge and understanding, reaching higher levels of executive function.
+Children are encouraged to develop skills for learning, including the ability to listen, discuss, think, question and reflect, investigate, create and build on knowledge and understanding.
 Children are encouraged to work collaboratively and independently achieving their best in all they do.

-We believe that each child should develop an understanding of their own emotions, what they feel like and ways to regulate these in order to conform to boundaries.
+We believe that each child should develop an understanding of their own emotions, what they feel like and ways to regulate these in order to keep safe.
 We foster attitudes of kindness and compassion, supporting children to make a positive contribution in all their endeavours.
 By promoting positive mental and physical awareness, we aim to provide children with the skills to lead happy, healthy and safe lives.

 We strive to prepare pupils for the opportunities, responsibilities and experiences of the next phase of their education and future life by giving them a wide range of real-life, memorable experiences.